 In 2012, Kenya Connect celebrated its 10th anniversary with the opening of a solar-powered computer Learning Resource Center.
-This facility offers students and teachers from our 54 enrolled schools to gain access to reading materials while joining the 21st Century by acquiring computer literacy.
+This facility offers students and teachers from our 54 enrolled schools to gain access to reading materials, STEAM programs including robotics and coding and computer literacy.
 The center will also help us easily maintain the many established partnerships between schools around the globe.
+Joyful students and teachers are thrilled to have access to computers and books!

 What is the issue, problem, or challenge?

 At our project site in rural Kenya, there is an average student teacher ratio of 50 to 1.
 Our enrolled schools are poorly supplied with books and the majority of them are without electricity.
 Children are literally left in the dark here in the 21st Century, struggling to keep up literacy levels.
-Students and teachers alike are also unfamiliar with computers and lack basic technology skills.
+Students and teachers alike are also unfamiliar with computers, lack basic technology skills, and have not had access to STEAM programs.

 How will this project solve this problem?